zanbarovier/spacecraft-dynamics-course/README.md

 # spacecraft-dynamics-course

-Contains code used for the SpaceCraft dynamics and control course, ran by the University of Colarado Boulder
+Contains code used for the SpaceCraft dynamics and control course, ran by the University of Colarado Boulder.
+Required dependencies:

+numpy

+sympy